-To mount the transmitter, first secure four feet provided separately on four corners of the enclosure.
-Then use four mounting screws/anchors and install the transmitter on a smooth vertical flat surface/wall.
+To mount the transmitter, remove the four screws from the front door of the transmitter.
+Lift the door up.
+Use four screws/anchors and install the transmitter on a smooth vertical flat surface/wall.

 Caution: Do not remove or discard the gaskets from the enclosure.
 Failure to reinstall the gaskets will void the NEMA 4 rating and the immunity to RFI/EMI.